 Launching Active Reach

 Active Oxfordshire is delighted to be able to grant £100,000 of Sport England funding to local charities working in target areas of high deprivation, including Blackbird Leys and parts of Banbury and Abingdon.
-This funding boost will reach people in the greatest need, helping them to get active and protect their health, well-being and life chances as we recover from the COVID-19 crisis.

 The funding comes from Sport England's Tackling Inequalities Fund and was awarded to Active Oxfordshire to distribute to local charity partners.
-The first phase is focused on Greater Leys and will involve Oxfordshire charities Access Sport, Age UK Oxfordshire, Aspire Oxford, KEEN, Oxford Hub, Oxfordshire Mind, OXSRAD and Oxfordshire Youth.
+The first phase is focused on Blackbird Leys and Greater Leys and will involve Oxfordshire charities Access Sport, Age UK Oxfordshire, Aspire Oxford, KEEN, Oxford Hub, Oxfordshire Mind, OXSRAD and Oxfordshire Youth.
 The charities will use this funding to launch "Active Reach", a new project designed to be run by the community, for the community.

 A place based approach